IronRiders/Constitution/Club Constitution.md

   * Lead the Strategy Department by teaching the curriculum, working to recruit and retain members, and attending leads meetings,
   * Organise and lead the team in through the Game Analysis phase of Strategic Design on Kickoff
   * Must lead the team through the Cost-Benefit Analysis phase of Strategic Design
-  * Must compile the ultimate goal for the season, general game strategy and robot priorities into a draft of the Design Platform with help from the Strategy Department and Design Specialist.
+  * Must compile the ultimate goal for the season, general game strategy and robot priorities into a draft of the Design Platform with help from the Strategy Department and Design Leads.
-  * Responsible for editing and presenting the Design Platform to the Design Specialist for review, which will be frozen upon the signature of both leads.
+  * Responsible for editing and presenting the Design Platform to the Design Leads for review, which will be frozen upon the signature of both leads.
-  * The Strategy Lead or a delegate form the Strategy Department will advise the Design Specialist and Department during the Functional Design Process and transition to Mechanical Design
+  * The Strategy Lead or a delegate form the Strategy Department will advise the Design Leads and Department during the Functional Design Process and transition to Mechanical Design
   * Strategy Lead must become an expert on the rules and ensure that the team is on the same page with the rules starting on kickoff and throughout the season.
   * Must determine the order of priority for the construction of the Field Elements and ensure Field/ Field Element construction is built to Feild Drawing specifications
   * Strategy Lead must manage Q&A in regards to the rules